KenanY/plugclub.org/source/about/index.markdown

             <h1>Kenan Yildirim</h1>
             <h2>Treasurer</h2>
         </header>
         <p>Drinks coffee and listens to dubstep.
-He's the club treasurer, but he's about to lose his position over a Python script he wrote that does all his work for him.</p>
+He's the club treasurer, but he's about to lose his position over a Python script he wrote that does all his work for him.
+He's the one to talk to if you have an issue with this site; he's the one who programmed it.
+Perhaps that makes him the club webmaster as well?</p>
     </div>
     <div class="panel radius jp">
         <header>